Telefonica/gymnos/docs/source/quickstart.rst

 First of all, retrieve the Mlflow run ID from the training, either from the Mlflow dashboard or the training logs.

 Now we can predict an image using the trained model.
-Check the model :ref:`vision.image_classification.transfer_efficientnet__predictor` to read the documentation about ``predict`` method.
+Check the :ref:`vision.image_classification.transfer_efficientnet__predictor` to read the documentation about ``predict`` method.
 Each model will have their own parameters so make sure to check the documentation for each model.

 .. code-block:: python